at-tawlib/my-config-files/README.md

 # my-config-files

 ## init.vim
-use `nvim ~/.config/nvim/init.vim` to open the init.vim file my configuration for neovim it includes betty coding stye plugin
+- use `nvim ~/.config/nvim/init.vim` to open the init.vim file
+- If directory not available, create it.
+- Install vimplug.
+Choose the neovim option [here](https://github.com/junegunn/vim-plug)

+my configuration for neovim
+it includes betty coding stye plugin